When is second person point of view used?

 Second person point of view is often used for giving directions, offering advice, or providing an explanation.
 This perspective allows the writer to make a connection with his or her audience by focusing on the reader.
 Second person personal pronouns include you, your, and yours.

-When is first person point of view used?
+When should second person point of view be avoided?